Aarhus University Seal

 Simulation exercises

-Evaluation will be based on an oral exam, centered on a design study you will develop, incorporating one or more research papers related to lightwave technologies.
+Assessment is based on an oral exam centered on an individual design study incorporating one or more research papers in lightwave technologies.

-For those that would like to attend the exam, please send your abstract to Nick Volet by email before the above deadline.
+Students wishing to be examined this semester must submit their abstract to Nick Volet by email before the above deadline.

 Storage